 And I asked, what am I supposed to do?

-Just sit around here, sheriff, and ignore this.
+Just sit around here, Sheriff, and ignore this?

 Sorry, I'm not going.

-We get our country has a 14 trillion dollar debt.
+Our country has a $14 trillion debt.

 This country's future has been spent.